MartinThoma/flake8-simplify/README.md

 ### SIM909

 Thank you Ryan Delaney for the idea!

+This rule will be renamed to `SIM124` after its 6-month trial period is over.
+Please report any issues you encounter with this rule!

 The trial period starts on 28th of March and will end on 28th of September 2022.